The Caribbean island of St Maarten and St Martin: two nations on one tiny island…

 My personal favorite: I once spent a season working with Sea Trek as a safety diver and highly recommend this trip!

 It’s a great way for non-divers to experience the underwater world: you will walk past shipwrecks and coral reefs while being surrounded by tropical fish…

-4. Crazy airplane landings and take-offs at Maho Beach
+4. Crazy Airplane Landings and Take-Offs at Maho Beach

-Maho Beach on the Dutch side of the island, right next to the airport, is world famous for all the low-flying airplanes.
+Maho Beach on the Dutch side of the island, right next to the airport, is world-famous for all the low-flying airplanes.

-5. Grand Case & its festival
+5. Grand Case & Its Festival

-The small beach town of Grand Case, on the French side of the island, is often referred to as the Gourmet Capital of the Caribbean.
-With its high quality restaurants and interesting mix of French, Caribbean and Creole cuisine I believe this title is well deserved and I highly recommend dining here at least once.
+The small beach town of Grand Case, in St. Martin, the French side of the island, is often referred to as the Gourmet Capital of the Caribbean.
+With its high-quality restaurants and interesting mix of French, Caribbean and Creole cuisine I believe this title is well deserved and I highly recommend dining here at least once.

-Grand Case’s street festival
+Grand Case’s Street Festival

 A large craft market invades each side of Grand Case’s main street and you’ll find entertainment such as music bands, dancers, acrobats, carnival parades and a lively, multi-cultural vibe.

 6. Pinel Island

 Pinel island is the place where residents of St. Martin/St. Maarten go to relax, especially on weekends.

-Pinel also offers a few cute little restaurants and makes for a perfect relaxing day of swimming, snorkeling and sunbathing.
+The island offers a few cute little restaurants and makes for a perfect relaxing day of swimming, snorkeling and sunbathing.

 7. Orient Bay